tarosaiba/my-first-openshift/README.md

 ## Repository structure
-This reference architecture is composed of several GitHub repository.
+This sample architecture is composed of several GitHub repository.

 ```
 # My First OpenShift